Whatever industry you’re in, it pays to build rotas that both work for your business and are fair to staff.

 Clearly it’s not fair on staff if they only find out on Sunday evening that they’re working the early shift on Monday — but that’s the reality for plenty of employees.

-With more time to organise their personal lives around their shifts, staff are much less likely to take issue with their rota.
-They’re also much more likely to show up on time and less likely to call in sick or tell you that they can’t work the shifts they’ve been given.
+With more time to organise their personal lives around their shifts, staff will usually be much happier with their rota.
+They’re also much less likely to call in sick or ask for last-minute changes to be made to the schedule.

-Aim to send out your rotas at least one week in advance whenever possible.
+Aim to share your rotas at least two weeks in advance whenever possible.
 This will make life much easier for your staff, but you’ll also have more time to make any necessary adjustments to your schedule and communicate them to your team.

 You probably already have a good idea of when your busiest shifts are, but do you use hard data when scheduling shifts?